Specializing Large Language Models for Telecom Applications

 • Integrated post-processing steps, validating output against a trusted telecom knowledge base to ensure factual consistency.

-• PyTorch for model training and handling LLMs.
+• PyTorch / TensorFlow for model training and handling LLMs

 Technical Implementation: